-- QoS mapping Technology dependent (QMTD): This function maps the network QoS parameters and classes received from the PD-FE via the Rt reference point to transport (technology dependent) QoS parameters and classes based on specific transport policy rules, and accommodating the diversity of transport technologies. - When mapping network QoS parameters to transport (technology dependent) QoS parameters, TRC-FE considers the underlying transport technology.
+- QoS mapping technology dependent (QMTD): This function maps the network QoS parameters and classes received from the PD-FE via the Rt reference point to transport (technology dependent) QoS parameters and classes based on specific transport policy rules, and accommodating the diversity of transport technologies. - When mapping network QoS parameters to transport (technology dependent) QoS parameters, TRC-FE considers the underlying transport technology.
 A set of network QoS parameters may be mapped to different sets of transport (technology dependent) QoS parameters based on transport technologies.
-The TRC-FE has knowledge of the QoS related features of the underlying transport network and map the network QoS parameters to the best matching transport (technology dependent) QoS parameters for a given transport technology.
-The mapping policy rules need to be provided by network operators. - Technology dependent decision point (TDDP): This function receives and responds to the QoS resource request from PD-FE via the Rt reference point.
-This function detects and determines the availability of requested QoS resources based on the network topology and resource status information, as well as the transport subscription information in access networks.
+The TRC-FE has knowledge of the QoS related features of the underlying transport network and map the network QoS parameters to the best matching transport (technology dependent) QoS parameters for given transport technology.
+The mapping policy rules need to be provided by network operators.

+- Technology dependent decision point (TDDP): This function receives and responds to the QoS resource request from PD-FE via the Rt reference point and/or from another TRC-FE via Rp reference point for both unicast and multicast.
+This function detects and determines the availability of requested QoS resource based on the network topology and resource status information, as well the transport subscription information in access networks.
 It may make path selection between ingress and egress points within its purview of a sub-domain to satisfy the QoS resource requirements.
-If the requested resource is available, this function updates the resource status to include the new application request and responds PD-FE with a positive answer (e.g., resource available); otherwise, it responds PD-FE with a negative answer (e.g., resource unavailable). - Network topology maintenance (NTM): This function collects and maintains the transport network topology information via the Rc reference point.
-Note that the Rc reference point can be connected to any transport functions including PE-FE, TRE-FE and other entities defined in [Y.2012] to obtain the relevant resource information. - Network resource maintenance (NRM): This function collects and maintains the transport resource status information via the Rc reference point. - Element resource control (ERC): This function controls the QoS-related resources in the intermediate transport elements at the aggregate level (e.g., VLAN, VPN, LSP).
+If the requested resource is available, this function updates the resource status to include the new application request and responds to PD-FE and/or another TRC-FE with a positive answer (e.g., resource available); otherwise, it responds to PD-FE and/or another TRC-FE with a negative answer (e.g., resource unavailable). - Network topology maintenance (NTM): This function collects and maintains the transport network topology information (including unicast and multicast) from transport functions via the Rc reference point.
+It is possible that the topology information is configured and tracked locally in the TRC-FE.
+In this case, the Rc reference point is not needed.
+Note that the reference point that allows the TRC-FE to collect the topology information from the NMS is for further study. - Network resource maintenance (NRM): This function collects and maintains the transport resource status information (including unicast and multicast) from transport functions via the Rc reference point.
+It is possible that the resource information is configured and tracked locally in the TRC-FE.
+In this case, the Rc reference point is not needed.
+Note that the reference point that allows the TRC-FE to collect the resource information from the NMS is for further study. - Element resource control (ERC): This function controls the QoS-related resources in the intermediate transport elements at the aggregate level (e.g., VLAN, VPN, LSP).
 Note that the ERC is for further study.

 The implementation of the TRC-FE in various access networks may be different according to access transport technologies and corresponding QoS mechanisms in the data plane.
 The implementation of the TRC-FE may be different in various core networks according to core transport technologies and corresponding QoS mechanisms in the data plane.
-Appendix II elaborates on the TRC-FE over different transport technologies.